FAQs

 How will the Township decide how funds are spent?

 The method as to how millage funds will be administered will be determined by the township board.
-Current plans are to implement a process similar to that currently successful in Cannon Township.
-A citizen committee is appointed to work with township staff to do all of the background work.
-The Trails Committee would then recommend specific projects in public meetings for approval by the elected township board.
-Page/Tab: Voter Information
+A citizen committee has been appointed to work with township staff to do all of the background work.
+The Trails Committee then recommends specific projects in public meetings for approval by the elected township board.